 "In reality the new number is bigger.
 We even know by how much: 12.
 It's just that we cannot prove it."

 But atomic experiments appear to show that a particle does not have a definite existence until it is observed.
-In an ideal world, people would accept this evidence but many of us have an emotional attachment to the idea of a reality that exists independent of us.
+In an ideal world, people would accept this evidence.
+But many of us have an emotional attachment to the idea of a reality that exists independent of us.
 Accordingly, we contrive an external viewpoint - credulity - to support our opinion.
-We say of course the particle pre-exists, inviting other people to see that the alternative is not credible.
-This reliance on what is credible would be acceptable if belief were accommodated within the scientific system.
-But belief is not part of the logical framework in which science is conducted, and reliance on what people believe or find plausible is an appeal to an external viewpoint, and are violating the nev principle.
+We say of course the particle pre-exists.
+This invites other people to see that the alternative is not credible.
+A reliance on what is credible would be acceptable if credibility were accommodated within the scientific system.
+But it is not.
+Therefore, when a scientist relies on what people believe or find plausible they are appealing to an external viewpoint, and are violating the nev principle.

 Many scientists now accept that atomic particles do not have a definite existence until they are measured in some way.
 They accommodate this apparent truth in the same way that mathematicians accommodate reality - by not concerning themselves with what is real but confining themselves to what can or cannot be proved within their system . ( "Shut up and calculate.")

-For students at a college, it might be acceptable to quote an absent teacher as an external viewpoint validating some proposition.
-It depends on whether the teacher's viewpoint is accepted by the debaters.
-If it is, the teacher is effectively inside their logical system and it is valid to quote him or her.
-If the students do not respect the teacher's opinion then it is to invoke it, according to the nev principle.
+For students at a college, it might be acceptable to quote an absent teacher as an external viewpoint validating some proposition, but it depends on whether the teacher's viewpoint is accepted by the debaters.
+If it is, the teacher is effectively inside the students' logical system and it is valid to quote him or her.
+If the students do not respect the teacher's opinion, then it is not valid to invoke it, according to the nev principle.

 The way to avoid breaking the nev principle is to set up your axioms and initial conditions and confine yourself to what can be proved on that basis - as mathematicians do.
 The nev principle can be seen as extending the logical precision of mathematics to the rest of science.

 Since breaking the nev principle is "a bad thing", perpetrators try to hide their tracks.
 For instance, they might make an explicit assumption at the start of their argument, then quietly lead the audience into thinking that it was not an assumption but a statement of truth.
 Another popular way is to make an assertion but present it as a truth.
-Another is to assume a truth to be "obvious" - particularly effective if the speaker has a high status.
+Another is to assume a truth to be "obvious".
+This is particularly effective if the speaker has a high status.

 If all else fails, one can resort to ridicule.
 Here is the current de-facto chief expert in the quantum physics section of Physics Forums using ridicule to put his point across:

 "Take for example recording